keldaanCommunity/pokemonAutoChess/changelog/patch-3.9.md

 - Buff Echo additional damage: 1/2/3 → 3/6/9
 - Heatran: New Magma Storm ability: The foe becomes trapped within a maelstrom of fire that deals 80 special damage before moving to an adjacent target
 - Buff Azelf mana 110 -> 80
-- Sneasel: New Slahing Claw ability: Deals 15/30/60 special damage to the target and wound it for 5 seconds.
+- Sneasel: Buff mana 100 -> 40 New Slahing Claw ability: Deals 15/30/60 special damage to the target and wound it for 5 seconds.
 If the target is already wound, deals 30% bonus special damage
 - Numel: New Eruption ability: Fires 20/30/40 projectiles in the air.
 Every projectile deals 30/60/120 and burns for 5 seconds
 - Buff Lotad range 2 -> 3
+- Mudkip: Buff mana 100 -> 50 New Passive and ability.
+Passive: Water Spring: whenever an enemy uses their ability, gain 5 mana.
+Active: Mud Bubble Heals the caster for 10/20/40.

 # Changes to Synergies